Jackpock123/calculator/README.md

 Note there are two JS files.
 They are identical except for a small difference in syntax:

+1. __app-class.js (default: for review):__ This file uses a class function.
+The comments remain in the code to walk the reviewer though my thought process as I was building the application.
+Note there is a small issue with functionality (see Point 6 in Improvements).
-1. __app.constructor.js (default):__ Refactored code without the class syntax using constructors and prototypes.
+2. __app.constructor.js:__ Refactored code without the class syntax using constructors and prototypes.
 Created to illustrate differences in syntax with classes.
-Default due to small issue with following JS file (see Point 6 in Improvements).
-1. __app-class.js:__ This file uses a class function.
-The comments remain in the code to walk the reviewer though my thought process as I was building the application.
+Better functionality than above calculator because of Point 6.
+View this calculator [here](https://jackpock123.github.io/calculator/calculator-constructor).

 ### Resources
 1. [Build A Calculator With JavaScript Tutorial](https://www.youtube.com/watch?v=j59qQ7YWLxw)